jbranchaud/splitting-atoms/CustomizingAtomWithInit.md

+---
+layout: page
-# Customizing Atom With init.coffee
+title: Customizing Atom With init.coffee
+---

 Your Atom dotfile (`~/.atom`) comes with an initialization file (`init.coffee`) that can be used for all sorts of programmatic customizations to the editor.